The-HoA/the-hoa.github.io/pages/events/event-ycct4/index.md

 📝 - The house is full!
 But you are cordially invted to spectate the games on 31st August!
 </div>

-If you'd like to spectate instead, feel free to join in!

 <!-- <div style="column-width: 350px; column-gap: 10px; column-fill: balance;">
 {% include instagram.html url="" %}